usdot-fhwa-stol/carma-streets/streets_utils/streets_service_configuration/README.md

-# Streets Service Base Library
+# Streets Service Configuration Library

 ## Introduction

-This is the `streets_service_base` library meant to be the base of each new CARMA-Streets service.
+This is the `streets_service_configuration` library meant to provide of each new CARMA-Streets service with utility methods to load configurations.
 It contains a extensible templated singleton implementation that allows for the creation of singleton scoped objects in CARMA-Streets services with static access.
 This means that by extending this class you can implement a class of which there can only ever be a single instance and which is statically retrievable using the `streets_singleton::get_singleton()` method.
 This library also includes an implemented singleton `streets_configuration` class which standardizes how CARMA-Streets services will read configuration parameters from `manifest.json` configuration files.
 This `streets_configuration` singleton parses the `manifest.json` configuration file and then allows for static retrieval of configuration parameters using the `get_int_config()`,`get_double_config`,`get_string_config()`, and `get_bool_config()` methods.

 ## Streets Singleton

 Library offers access to the `streets_singleton`  class.
-This is a templated, extensible class that stores and offers static retrieval of a single instance of itself, which is lazily initialized (not initialized until retrieved for the first time).
+This is a templated, extensible class that stores and offers static retrieval of a single instance of itself.
 To ensure that new instances of this class can not be created the constructors are deleted or hidden using private or protected access.
+Before accessing this object using the static `streets_singleton::get_singleton()` method, it must first be initialized using the `streets_singleon::create( Args ...)` method.
+Args should be the constructor parameters for the templated class, of which an instance will be created.

 ## Streets Configuration